webolton/flask_tutorial/doc/NOTES.md

 I also implemented some custom error pages which are configured in the main application file.

+There is also a way to configure logging to a file, including way to make the logs rotate.

 ## Mailer
 All of the mailer configuration is here.
 If it were to be used, all of the environment variables would have to be set in order for it to work.

+## Join Tables
+The followers table is pretty confusing.
+Basicaly, the table is not actually a class and seems to be made in the example simply to hold the keys needed for the join.